1 Chor 2 Mastikhor

-1 Chor 2 Mastikhor, is a 2017 Indian-Costa Rican comedy-drama film directed by Prabhakar Sharan and produced under the banner of Pacific Investment Corporation.
+1 Chor 2 Mastikhor, is a 2017 comedy-drama film directed by Prabhakar Sharan and produced under the banner of Pacific Investment Corporation.

 The film stars Nancy Dobles, Prabhakar Sharan, Mario Chacón, José Castro and Scott Steiner.
 The movie was released on 15 December 2017.

 The film was filmed in Costa Rica and released in Spanish as Enredados: La Confusión.

 Plot

 Leo, played by Sharan, is in a deep dilemma to choose between love and money.
-The movie focuses on a robbery takes a U-turn after an accident after which Leo chooses love over money.
+The movie focuses on a robbery which takes a U-turn after an accident, after which Leo chooses love over money.